reeda19/BarCalculator/README.md

 - Goal should be an aesthetically pleasing, easy to use web app

 # Short Term
-- Drop down menu to choose tab when ordering drink does not automatically have default person selected.
-Error thrown if drink is ordered with default tab selected
 - Bring user straight to edit screen when new object is created
 - Allow for doubles to be entered for drink price
-- Pop up message/confirmation when drink is successfully ordered
+- Pop up message/confirmation when drink is successfully ordered --> Cannot import library for some reason?
 - Control for input e.g. no letters should be able to be entered into price field

 # Medium Term